Recoskie/JDasm/README.md

 iPhone uses MacOS (Mach-o) format, and android uses ELF for libraries in the APK.

 Android and iPhone store the applications in zip files.
 You need to find the main application file to decompile it.
-The main binary to load is stored in a manifest file in the IPA, or APK.

 Supports .efi boot binaries and boot sector disassembly.
 You are able to decompile the boot process of firmware files in any os.

 ## Compression.

-Supports analyzing and editing ZIP files.
+Supports analyzing ZIP files.

 ## Picture formats.